TravMurav/dtbloader/README.md

 make
 ```

 Note that dtbloader requires `clang` to be built.
+Use `make DEBUG=1` to enable additional log messages.

 ## Usage